 The Sip & Share Wines Story

 Sip & Share Wines is a boutique winery producing a diversity of artisanal vegan wines.
-We're passionate about creating community with wine, especially for wine lovers often overlooked and underrepresented by the wine industry.
-Our wines are fun, approachable and made to sip and share.
+We're passionate about creating commUnity with wine, especially for wine lovers often overlooked and underrepresented by the wine industry.
+Our wines are approachable to all palates, fun and made to sip and share.
 Purchase a bottle or join the wine club at sipandsharewines.com.

-In January 2019, Sip & Share Wines released 7 Words Wine Collection, all of the wines are vegan.
+In January 2019, Sip & Share Wines released the 7 Words Wine Collection, all of the wines are vegan.
 In January 2020, we released the Gem Collection of limited production wines.